grindjs/grindjs/docs/guides/orm.markdown

 ### Model Generator

-The fastest way to create a new model is by using the model generator via `bin/cli make:model`.
+The fastest way to create a new model is by using the model generator via `yarn cli make:model`.

 You can invoke `make:model` with a few different arguments:

-- `bin/cli make:model UserModel` will create `app/Models/UserModel.js`, but will not infer a table name.
+- `yarn cli make:model UserModel` will create `app/Models/UserModel.js`, but will not infer a table name.
-- `bin/cli make:model --table=users` will also create `app/Models/UserModel.js` and will set the table name for you.
+- `yarn cli make:model --table=users` will also create `app/Models/UserModel.js` and will set the table name for you.
 - You can also pass both a class name and a command name at the same time if your class name differs from the table name.

 ### Model Class